Ron Paul gains ground, further stirring Republicans

 By Daniel Trotta

-AMHERST, New Hampshire Republican presidential hopeful Ron Paul declared on Wednesday his campaign was "peaking at the right time" as polls show him closing in on the two perceived front-runners.
+AMHERST, N.H., Dec 14 U.S. Republican presidential hopeful Ron Paul declared on Wednesday his campaign was "peaking at the right time" as polls show him closing in on the two perceived front-runners.

 "The momentum is building up and a lot of the candidates so far would come and go.
 They would shoot to the top and drop back rapidly.
 Ours has been very steady growth, then in this last week or two there has been a sudden extra growth," Paul told reporters after meeting voters in Amherst, New Hampshire.